stanfordnlp/CoreNLP/_pages/tools_tregex_faq.md

 ## Tregex/Tsurgeon FAQ

-### Questions

-  1. Is there a User Guide?
-  2. What command-line options does Tregex have?
-  3. Tsurgeon has stopped responding/gone into an infinite loop.
-Is that a bug?

 ### Questions with answers

-  1. #### Is there a User Guide?
+Is there a User Guide?

 At present, no. There is: